metio/terraform-provider-k8s/docs/resources/traefik_containo_us_middleware_v1alpha1.md

 Optional:

-- `check_period` (String) CheckPeriod is the interval between successive checks of the circuit breaker condition (when in standby state).
+- `check_period` (Dynamic) CheckPeriod is the interval between successive checks of the circuit breaker condition (when in standby state).
 - `expression` (String) Expression is the condition that triggers the tripped state.
-- `fallback_duration` (String) FallbackDuration is the duration for which the circuit breaker will wait before trying to recover (from a tripped state).
+- `fallback_duration` (Dynamic) FallbackDuration is the duration for which the circuit breaker will wait before trying to recover (from a tripped state).
-- `recovery_duration` (String) RecoveryDuration is the duration for which the circuit breaker will try to recover (as soon as it is in recovering state).
+- `recovery_duration` (Dynamic) RecoveryDuration is the duration for which the circuit breaker will try to recover (as soon as it is in recovering state).

 <a id="nestedatt--spec--compress"></a>